 Labor costs, meanwhile, crept up just 0.5 percent in the second quarter, a sign that wages are rising only modestly.
 Labor costs increased 2.3 percent in the first quarter, sharply lower than the previous estimate of 6.7 percent.

 Rising labor costs can be a precursor of inflation.
 Yet they have been mostly sluggish since the recession.
 Companies haven't had to increase pay much to hold onto workers.

-The Federal Reserve keeps a close watch on productivity and labor costs for any signs that inflation may be accelerating.
+The Federal Reserve carefully monitors productivity and labor costs for signs that inflation is nearing higher levels.